machal/cssmine-content/content/node-js-installation.md

 Node.js and NPM
 ---------------

-Npm is a packaging system of Node.js.
+NPM is a packaging system of Node.js.
 You have to download and install a complete version of Node.js.

 ### Are You a Windows Guy?
 First Things First Then